 Then, we discuss the possibilities with the other person and seek their agreement to proceed with family mediation.

-If both of you agree to mediate we set a date, agree the venue and provide you a formal Agreement to Mediate and an invoice.
+If both of you agree to mediate we set a date, agree the venue and provide you a formal Agreement to Mediate, detailed information about what is required at mediation and an invoice.

-When the Agreement is signed and returned with the fee payment by both of you, we make arrangements for a confidential telephone discussion with each person to discuss issues and desired outcomes (the intake sessions).
+When the Agreement is signed and returned and the fee is paid, we make arrangements for a confidential discussion with each person to discuss issues and desired outcomes (the intake sessions).

 We then hold the family mediation and work towards an agreement on all issues raised by you both.